vmware-tanzu-labs/yaml-overlay-tool/README.md

 ### The Instructions File

 What is an instructions file?
 A yaml document that contains a list of yaml documents to perform operations on.
-Each instructions file starts with the key `yaml_files`, which is a list, along with an optional key `common_overlays` which is also a list.
+Each instructions file starts with the key `yaml_files`, which is a list, along with an optional key `commonOverlays` which is also a list.

-#### Top-level common_overlays Keys
+#### Top-level commonOverlays Keys

-The `common_overlays` key is completely optional, and is a means to providing overlays that should be applied to every `yaml_files` list item or `yaml_files[*].documents[*].path` defined in the instructions.
-Each list item in the `common_overlays` key is treated as a dictionary with the following top-level keys:
+The `commonOverlays` key is completely optional, and is a means to providing overlays that should be applied to every `yaml_files` list item or `yaml_files[*].documents[*].path` defined in the instructions.
+Each list item in the `commonOverlays` key is treated as a dictionary with the following top-level keys:

 | key | required | description | default | type |
 | --- | --- | --- | --- | --- |